Drexel University: Housing

 Drexel requires all non-commuting first- and second-year students to live in one of its ten residence halls or in "university approved housing".
-First year students must live in one of the residence halls designated specifically for first-years.
-These residence halls include Millennium, Bentley, Kelly, Myers, Towers, Van Rensselaer, North, and Race Halls.
-Kelly, Myers, Towers, and Bentley Halls are traditional residence halls (a bedroom shared with one or more roommate(s) and one bathroom per floor), while Race, North, Caneris, and Van Rensselaer Halls are suite-style residence halls (shared bedrooms, private bathrooms, kitchens, and common area within the suite).
-Millennium Hall, Drexel's newest residence hall, is a modified suite (a bedroom shared with one roommate, and bathrooms and showers that look like closets with open sinks in the hallway).

-Each residence hall is designed to facilitate the Freshman Experience in a slightly different way.
-Millennium, Kelly, and Towers Halls are all typical residence halls.
-Myers Hall offers "Living Learning Communities" where a group of students who share common interests such as language or major live together.
-Most of Bentley Hall is reserved for students of the Pennoni Honors College, although some floors are occupied by other students.

 Second-year students have the option of living in a residence hall designated for upperclassmen, or "university approved housing".
 The residence halls for upperclassmen are North and Caneris Halls.
 North Hall operates under the For Students By Students Residential Experience Engagement Model, developed by the Residential Living Office.
 There are many apartments that are university approved that second-year students can choose to live in.
 Three of the largest apartment buildings that fit this description are Chestnut Square, University Crossings, and The Summit, all owned by American Campus Communities.
 Many other students live in smaller apartment buildings or individual townhouse-style apartments in Powelton Village.
 A second-year student can choose one of the already listed university approved housing options or petition the university to add a new property to the approved list.
-While living in a university approved apartment offers the freedom of living outside a residence hall, due to the Drexel co-op system, many students end up in the residence halls because they operate on a quarter to quarter basis, and don't require students to be locked into leases.

-Graduate students can live in Stiles Hall.

-All residence halls except Caneris Hall and Stiles Memorial Hall are located north of Arch Street between 34th Street and 32nd Street in the Powelton Village area.